kubeflow/community/ADOPTERS.md

 We invite you to add your organization to these lists by raising a pull request on the relevant GitHub repository.

-## Adopters of Kubeflow Components
+## Adopters of Kubeflow Projects

-For adopters of specific Kubeflow components, please refer to the respective component's repository.
+For adopters of specific Kubeflow Projects, please refer to the respective component's repository.

 | Component               | Repository                                                              | Adopter List                                                                            |
 |-------------------------|-------------------------------------------------------------------------|-----------------------------------------------------------------------------------------|